benNthen/mobile_album_fetch_api/README.md

 # Mobile Album Fetch API
-An android mobile app that retrieves data about albums, users and photos through an API and displays them on the screen.
+An android mobile app that retrieves data about album titles, name of their owners/users and photos stored in each album through an API and displays them on the screen.

 ## Using this repository
 You can run the app on your local computer and/or by connecting your android mobile phone.
 The following pre-requisites are needed in order for the app to run.